billy-le/billyle.dev/src/content/posts/use-husky-and-node-to-unstage-draft-posts-from-git.md

   });
 ```

-After we have a list of our staged markdown files, we're going to process each file in a for loop and read from the front-matter.
-If the post is a draft, we update a counter and call `await execPromise()` to unstage it .
+After we have a list of our staged markdown files, we're going to process each file in a for loop and read from the front matter.
+If the post is a draft, we update a counter and call `await execPromise()` to unstage it.

 ```typescript
 let draftCount = 0;